Deforming cubulations of hyperbolic groups: Introduction.

 In this paper, we concern ourselves with deformations of a cubulation $G\acts X$, i.e.\ with moving around in the space of cubulations.
 We leave discussion of the subject from the point of view of the above topology for later work.
 Instead, we are concerned with a much more basic question: \begin{quest*} \emph{For which (hyperbolic) cocompactly cubulated groups $G$ is the space of essential, hyperplane-essential cubulations infinite, even up to subdivision?} \end{quest*}

 One way to move in the space of cubulations is using the action of $\Out(G)$; this varies the $G$--action, but not the underlying cube complex.
 It is not hard to show that, if $\Out(G)$ is infinite, then the existence of a cocompact cubulation of $G$ ensures that there are infinitely many with the above properties.
-However, a typical situation is where $\Out(G)$ is finite.
+However, a common situation is where $G$ is a one-ended hyperbolic group that does not admit any two-ended splittings, so $\Out(G)$ is finite.

 In general, one needs to vary the cube complex as well as the action.
 In this paper, we \emph{bend hyperplanes} to transform one cubulation into another and answer the above question.